 Puakea, designed by golf course Architect Robin Nelson cleverly uses the local natural beauty as his landscape, setting his course at the base of the towering Mount Haupu.
 Puakea treats golfers to the stunning island beauty that is Kauai, playing through deep ravines, crossing mountain fed streams and revealing views of the Pacific Ocean.
 Robin Nelson had this to say upon completion of his golf course, "Puakea may be the most fun course to play in Hawaii.
 The course rides up, down and around deep ravines.
 It has beautiful, pali views on about three-quarters of the course and ocean views for the rest.
 Each of the holes are distinctly different so you're constantly facing new, interesting challenges."
 Puakea is 7000 yards of exhilarating golf, using beautiful island flora and fauna, giving a sense that it is in complete harmony with nature.
 The masterfully designed course clearly conveys the routes golfers should take for textbook pars.
 However, the more daring golfer will be tempted to achieve glorious birdies for a truly rewarding round of golf.

-Poipu Bay Golf Course has an ideal location between the beautiful coastline and lush emerald mountains.
+Poipu Bay Golf Course, designed by Robert Trent Jones Jr., has an ideal location between the beautiful coastline and lush emerald mountains.
 The course sprawls across 210 acres of tropical flowers and vegetation.
 The site is the former home to an ancient Hawaiian village, whose remnants have been incorporated into the course.
 Golfers have the rare opportunity to play next to 500-year-old handmade stone walls.
 Poipu Bay's links-style layout features firm fairways, 85 bunkers, and five water hazards throughout.
 There are open fronts that allow the ball to roll onto the putting surface.
 Water hazards come into play on eight holes.
 The unpredictable winds are the most challenging element of this course.
 The final two holes provide a memorable finish.
 The 17th features an ancient rock formation known as Mahualepu and the last hole is a demanding par 5 with a large pond on the left and a lateral hazard on the right.

 Additional non golf course related features of Makai is a newly built, award-winning golf shop which possesses clubs, clothing items and more.
 The clubhouse also has a large lanai area where the Makai Grill is located, a perfect spot to relax after an enjoyable day of golf.